 Hello!
 My name is Asher Casey (he/him/his), I'm a transgender male (FTM), queer-identified counselor who is licensed in Maryland, District of Columbia, and Florida as a Licensed Professional Counselor.
 I have been in the mental health profession since 2011 and have been providing therapy services since 2015, in both private and non-profit settings.
 I graduated from Salisbury University with a BA in Psychology before beginning my career in the mental health field.
 I worked as a Psychiatric Rehabilitation Caseworker for a non-profit agency working with children and teens ages 5-18, before being promoted to the Program Director.
 While building my skills in a management setting, I went back to school and obtained my MS in Mental Health Counseling from Walden University in 2015.
-At which time, I continued on as the Program Director but expanded out to provide therapy services of adults as a means to help from both sides of the family dynamic.
-During Covid-19, I began working for a few online platforms as a means of reaching more people who were in need of support, which eventually led to starting my own private practice.
+At which time, I continued on as the Program Director but expanded out to provide therapy services to adults as a means to help from both sides of the family dynamic.
+During Covid-19, I began working for a few online platforms to reach more people who were in need of support, which eventually led to starting my own private practice.

 A little bit about me personally: